 System for Training Assessment and Records

-All safety training must be documented.
-Data concerning courses include: course name, course code, instructor name(s), length of the course, retraining or recertification cycle, and class date.
-Data on students include: the participant's name, employee e-mail, and certification.
-If the student fails to pass an examination, the student does not receive credit for the course until the examination is passed.
+All training must be documented.
+Data concerning training include: program name, instructor name(s), length of the course, retraining or recertification cycle, and date.
+Data on trainees include: the participant's name, e-mail, and self-certification.

-- The training profile is a tool to help managers and supervisors identify which safety training courses their employees must take.
-Each employee's training profile must be updated and reviewed annually for changes in training requirements or when an employee changes job position, responsibilities or operations.
+- The JSA is a tool to help managers and supervisors identify which EHS training their employees need.
+Each employee's training curriculum must be reviewed annually for changes in training requirements or when an employee changes job position, responsibilities or operations.

-- Departments may use the training profile to help personnel identify required or recommended job-specific training courses developed by line management.
-To facilitate this, a set of department-specific questions can be added.
-Completed profiles must be maintained in the department's files and copies forwarded to EHS.
+- Departments may use the JSA to help employees identify required or recommended job-specific training.
+Completed JSAs must be maintained in the department's files and made avialable to EHS upon request.

-- Safety training will be evaluated following any on the job injury or illness that requires notification of HR and EHS; equipment loss or damage; injury to other (students, visitors); any time a near miss report indicates training review to be warranted.
+- EHS training will be evaluated following any on the job injury or illness; equipment loss or damage; injury to others (i.e., students, visitors, etc.); and any time a near miss report indicates training review to be warranted.